Harmxn02/RL-Project-highway/README.md

 ### Presentation Files

-`/presentation/` contains the notebook used for making plots (used in the presentation)
+`/presentation/` contains the files used for the presentation

+- `data.csv` contains the data from the evaluations of the 3 models
+- `model_comparison.csv` contains the plots used in the presentation
+- `final_result.py` contains the demo-environment code to show during the presentation

 &nbsp;